 A free room upgrade (subject to availability) and a bottle of Green & Spring hand sanitiser

-Rates do not include the Continental breakfast (£14.50 a person).
+Rates don't usually include the Continental breakfast (it's about £14.50 a person).

 On sunny, English afternoons, keep the waddling ducks company and have tea on the terrace overlooking the lake.
 If even this sounds like too much effort for a lazy holiday, seek out one of the hammocks in the grounds for a spot of well-deserved shut-eye.